 •Attending committees and meetings;

-•Working with multiple agencies across different sectors in order to establish good working relationships to influence decisions about volunteering;
+•Working with multiple agencies in order to establish good working relationships to influence decisions about volunteering;

 •Monitoring and evaluating activities and writing reports for funders;